-If you are facing recovery from injuries sustained in a Lake Charles truck accident, or if you are wondering what the next steps are after losing a loved one in such an accident, help is available.
+If you are facing recovery from injuries you’ve sustained in a truck wreck in Lake Charles, Louisiana, or if you are wondering what the next steps are after losing a loved one in such an accident, help is available.

-The Lake Charles legal team at Morris Bart, LLC can answer your questions about your rights and possible next steps.
+The Lake Charles truck accident attorneys at Morris Bart, LLC, can answer your questions about your rights and possible next steps after your accident.
 You may be entitled to a settlement or ruling that compensates you for your losses.

 Having a legal advisor by your side can help you identify the responsible parties in your Lake Charles truck accident case.
 Generally, the party who committed the negligent act that caused your injuries will be liable.
 In some cases, multiple parties could share fault.